Francesca Anna Canfield

 Francesca Anna Canfield (née, Pascalis; pen name, Salonina; August 1803 – May 23, 1833) was a 19th-century American linguist, poet, and translator.
 In writing, she seemed to have been constantly under the influence of the advice thus given to Pindar: "Moderate your fire; the axle of your chariot-wheels burns too soon."
-Canfield died in 1833.

 Early life and education

 Francisca Anna Pascalis was born in Philadelphia, Pennsylvania, in August, 1803.
 She was the daughter of Felix Pascalis, M.D distinguished in the medical and philosophical world for his numerous dissertations on abstruse subjects, for his practice in the yellow fever, and other disorders, and as a political economist, who made efforts to introduce into the United States the Chinese mulberry tree, in order to encourage the making of silk in the U.S. Her mother was a native of Philadelphia.
 Her parents resided for some years after their marriage in Philadelphia.
 While she was a child, her parents removed to New York City, where Dr. Pascalis was acquainted with many eminent people, including Dr. Samuel L. Mitchill.

 In school, Canfield was at the head of her class, and acquired languages with such readiness, that her instructors often suspected her father of devoting his time to bringing her forward, when he hardly knew what she was studying at the time.
 She made translations from the French, Italian, Spanish, and Portuguese, for amusement or for school exercises.
 Many of them were preserved by her friends, and showed evidences of genius.
 Early on, she learned universal grammar, and found no difficulty in understanding idioms of a language.
 Her poetical taste appeared early.
 At a young age, she wrote sonnets, criticisms, satires, hymns, and epistles to her friends in verse.
 Many of her productions were preserved, which she wrote between the ages of eleven and fifteen, that were excellent.
 The version of a French song, "Quand reverrai-je en un jour", was among the memorials at age fourteen, and though much less compact than the original, it was interesting as an illustration of her abilities.